urschrei/rust_anybar/README.md

 `anybar_rs` is a command-line app for controlling the macOS [Anybar](https://github.com/tonsky/AnyBar) application.

 # Installation
-- Download the latest 64-bit or 32-bit version [here](https://github.com/urschrei/rust_anybar/releases/latest)
+- Download the latest version [here](https://github.com/urschrei/rust_anybar/releases/latest)
     - unzip, then copy the binary into your `$PATH` (e.g. `/usr/local/bin`)
 - Alternatively:
     - install Rust and Cargo.
 Using [rustup.rs](https://www.rustup.rs) is the easiest way to do this